 What WCAG standards does the scanner cover?

-The scanner uses axe-core, which includes 89 rules covering WCAG 2.0 A/AA, WCAG 2.1, and WCAG 2.2 criteria.
+The scanner uses axe-core, whose rule set covers WCAG 2.0 A/AA, WCAG 2.1, and WCAG 2.2 criteria.
 Every scan tests against the full rule set.
 Results include the specific WCAG success criterion each violation relates to, so you can map findings directly to compliance requirements.
 See the full rule reference in the API documentation.

 Can automated scanning replace a manual accessibility audit?